ibm-cloud-docs/cloud-databases/db-version-policy.md

 MongoDB|Major versions are the first two numbers in a `major.x.patch` version number.
 In cases where `x` is even, it is a stable release suitable for production.
 Even `x` versions are the only ones available on {{site.data.keyword.databases-for}}.
 PostgreSQL*|Major version is defined by the first number in the version number.
 Redis|Major versions are the first number in a `major.minor.patch` version number.
-RabbitMQ|Major versions are the first number in a `major.minor.patch` version number.
+RabbitMQ|Major versions are the first two numbers in a `major.x.patch` version number.
 {: caption="Table 1.
 Major versions for {{site.data.keyword.databases-for}}" caption-side="top"}